[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 Reserve disk space using webdav

-Raspberry Pi uses an SD card as an HDD.
+The Raspberry Pi uses an SD card as the HDD.

-However, a large capacity SD card will cost more than the device itself.
+However, the price of a large capacity SD card is higher than the main unit.

-So, although this is not really related to the purpose of this article, I will introduce how to use cloud services as if they were disks via webdav.
+So, although this is not very relevant to the purpose of this article, we will introduce how to use cloud services as disks via webdav.

 sudo apt-get install davfs2

-This time, we will create a directory called dav_box under the pi user's user directory and mount it.
+This time, we assume that a directory called dav_box is created and mounted under the pi user's user directory.

 mkdir /home/pi/dav_box